Register a still birth

 Visit GOV.UK to find out who can register a still birth including what to do if neither parent can attend.

-To register a still birth you need to book an appointment with a registrar.
+To register your baby's still birth, you need to book an appointment with a registrar from the area your baby was born in.

 What will I be asked?